 Commander, U.S. Naval Forces in France

-Taken together, the reports imply that Roy Howard was the source of the allegations about Wilson’s influencing the cable censors, but this is questionable.
-During 8 November, Howard telegraphed United Press in Paris and New York City to inform them simply that, on Thursday, Admiral Wilson had received the armistice news from Paris, announced it in the town and to the local newspaper, given him a copy of it with “approval” for it to be “filed”, and “sent his aid with [him] to file [it]”.
-After he returned from France, Howard repeated these details to reporters on 20 November, with the clarification that “The Admiral . . . sent his personal aid with me to assist me in filing the dispatch, as I do not speak French fluently”; and in his ‘Full Story of Premature Peace Rumor’ for the Editor & Publisher trade magazine, where he also stated that “the message was filed at the cable office by messenger from La Dépêche”.
-4a
+Taken together, they imply that Roy Howard was the source of the allegations about Wilson’s influencing the cable censors, but this is questionable.
+During 8 November, Howard telegraphed United Press in Paris and New York City telling them simply that, on Thursday, Admiral Wilson had received the armistice news from Paris, announced it in the town and to the local newspaper, given him a copy of it with “approval” for it to be “filed”, and “sent his aid with [him] to file [it]”.
+After he returned from France, Howard outlined all this to the press on 20 November, with the clarification that “the Admiral . . . sent his personal aid with me to assist me in filing the dispatch, as I do not speak French fluently”; and in his ‘Full Story of Premature Peace Rumor’ for the Editor & Publisher trade magazine, where he also remarked that “the message was filed at the cable office by messenger from La Dépêche”.
+N2

-The United Press Paris and New York City offices were facing a crisis on 8 November over Howard’s false armistice cablegram, which Howard – in Brest on the tip of the Brittany peninsula – was not aware of at first.
-Given this, it is far more likely that the Paris office, elaborating on what Howard telegraphed them about Wilson sending an aid to help him file the cablegram, informed the American officials investigating the false armistice news for Sharp and House that Admiral Wilson had intervened to make sure of Howard’s cablegram’s transmission.
+The United Press Paris and New York City offices were facing a crisis on 8 November over Howard’s false armistice cablegram, which Howard – in Brest on the tip of the Brittany peninsula – was oblivious to at first.
+Given this, it is far more likely that the Paris office, elaborating on what Howard telegraphed them about Wilson sending an aid to help him file the cablegram, mentioned to the American officials investigating the false armistice news for Sharp and House that Admiral Wilson had intervened to make sure of Howard’s cablegram’s transmission.
 In short, they not Howard first made the allegations.
 (See Commentary)

 Following the German Armistice, Wilson returned from France to become Commander-in-Chief of the Atlantic Fleet (February 1919-June 1921) and then Superintendent of the Naval Academy at Annapolis, Maryland.
 He retired from the service in February 1925.

-After Howard returned from France, he tried to find out what had caused the False Armistice.
-And as part of his search for information, he wrote to Admiral Wilson a number of times; he wanted to meet him again – perhaps for lunch “some day with my partner, Mr. Hawkins and myself” – to discuss “some of the interesting phases of the incident [of 7 November 1918] which came to my attention on my return home”.
-1ii Wilson seems to have ignored most of his letters and there were no other meetings between them.
-Presumably, he thought Howard and United Press were trying to draw him deeper into the False Armistice story for reasons of their own and were not to be trusted.
-11
+When Howard returned from France, he tried to find out what had caused the False Armistice.
+N3 And as part of his search, he wrote to Admiral Wilson a number of times; he wanted to meet him again – perhaps for lunch “some day with my partner, Mr. Hawkins and myself” – to discuss “some of the interesting phases of the incident [of 7 November 1918] which came to my attention on my return home”.
+A1.4 Wilson ignored most of his letters and there were no other meetings between them.
+He thought Howard and United Press were trying to draw him deeper into the False Armistice story for reasons of their own and were not to be trusted.

 Admiral Wilson also refused to have anything to do with the Associated Press news agency, one of Howard’s main business competitors and a leading critic of the false armistice message he sent from Brest.
 Staff at the agency’s New York City office suspected that there was some truth in the allegations about Wilson and Howard’s armistice cablegram.

-Replying the same or following day, Roberts cabled that some ”American officials” in Paris had confirmed that Howard obtained the false armistice message from Admiral Wilson in Brest and told him that the Admiral had received it from an “American Naval Captain” in Paris.
-They also told him that Wilson “sent [a] naval officer with Howard to [the] French censorship with [a] request [to] pass his dispatch”.
-In view of the officials’ information and of his likely absence from Paris for “three days” just when the German armistice delegation had finally arrived and met Marshal Foch, Roberts wondered whether he should still go to Brest.
-3ii Elliott changed his mind: “Trip Brest unnecessary”, he decided on 9 November: 3iii (It may be assumed that the “American officials” Roberts quoted were members of Edward House’s team with contacts in the United Press Paris office.)
+Replying the same or following day, Roberts cabled that some ”American officials” in Paris had confirmed that Howard obtained the false armistice message from Admiral Wilson in Brest, revealed that the Admiral had received it from an “American Naval Captain” in Paris, and that Wilson “sent [a] naval officer with Howard to [the] French censorship with [a] request [to] pass his dispatch”.
+In view of the officials’ information and of his absence from Paris for “three days” just when the German armistice delegation had finally arrived and met Marshal Foch, Roberts wondered whether he should still go to Brest.
+A3.2 Elliott changed his mind: “Trip Brest unnecessary”, he decided on 9 November: A3.3 (The “American officials” in Paris Roberts quoted may have been members of Edward House’s team with contacts in the United Press Paris office.)

 On 12 November, the day after the German Armistice was signed, F. R. Martin, Assistant General Manager of the New York City office, wrote to L. C. Probert, Superintendent of the Washington, D.C., office to tell him about “an angle of the recent United Press fiasco which seems to all of us [here] worthy of further investigation”.